Toucaan/toucaan.docs/docs/typography/vmin.md

 # Default unit: VMIN

-Toucaan defaults to (and strongly recommends) using the `vmin` unit as the single unit of design for all styling needs and sizing.
-No other css unit comes close to offering the kind of intrinsic control and determinism that the viewport minimum unit can.
+Toucaan defaults to (and strongly recommends) using _only_ the `vmin` unit as the single unit of design for all styling needs and element sizing.
+No other css unit comes close to offering the kind of control and determinism that the viewport minimum unit can.

 ### Block-Scoping Text Size
 The `--fs` unit utility variable can be used to assign size to an element just like any other css unit `em`, `px`, or similar.